adamlwgriffiths/jaweson/README.rst

 The functions themselves are not dependent on any one framework and can be repurposed to any serialisation format that handles dicts, lists, strings, ints and floats.

-JAWESOME provides the ability to automatically serialise objects with the only change being an inherited jaweson.Serialisable class.
+JAWESON provides the ability to automatically serialise objects with the only change being an inherited jaweson.Serialisable class.

 JAWESON avoids using pickle to avoid potential security issues.
 Should your pickle